-Emails were quickly rejected from students participating in UVolunteer Week’s “Write your Rep” event, which encouraged them to write their state representatives to request more funding for Mental Health Service Sept.
-28.
+Emails were quickly rejected from students participating in UVolunteer Week’s “Write your Rep” event, which encouraged them to write their state representatives to request more funding for mental health services on campus.

-With the current 7 full-time positions dedicated to therapy, 15 additional therapists were requested in the email in order to meet the International Association of Counseling Services recommendation of therapist-to-student ratio.
+With the current seven full-time positions dedicated to therapy, 15 additional therapists were requested in the email in order to meet the International Association of Counseling Services recommendation of therapist-to-student ratio.

-Students that sent the email quickly received responses.
+Students who sent the email quickly received responses.

 In an email sent to Megan Harrison, Rep. Francis Gibson said, “Please stop sending generic cut and paste emails.
 This is inefficient and not working.
 I want original thoughts.”

 In an email send to Courtney Weeks, Rep Brian Greene said, “…After receiving a steady stream of the exact template email today, it occurred to me that this must have been a class assignment.
 What troubles me, however, is that UVU is apparently doing a very poor job of teaching university students to think for themselves…”

 Jackson Miner, president of the Service Council, admitted that the generic email was not the best way to go about this.
 The goal was to allow students walking by during the 10 minutes between classes to hear the issue, decide if it is something they care about and want to put their name on and send it to people who can hopefully do something about it, according to Miner.